 One way we do this is by making our mineral development contracts with governments publicly available, where we are able to do so without breaching confidentiality agreements.
 We also actively encourage governments we work with to allow us to disclose these contracts.

-By disclosing our contracts we can contribute to the responsible management of natural resources and help prevent corruption.
-This builds on our other transparency work as founding member of the Extractive Industries Transparency Initiative and a signatory to the B-team's Tax Principles.
+By disclosing our contracts and ownership information, we can contribute to the responsible management of natural resources, build trust with our local communities, and help prevent corruption.
+This builds on our other work to improve transparency, including being a founding member of the Extractive Industries Transparency Initiative and a signatory to the B-team’s Tax Principles.

-While some of our contracts are already publicly available, we wanted to provide a central, easily accessible list for people to view.
+While some of our contracts are already publicly available, we want to provide a central, easily accessible list for people to view.

-This table includes an initial disclosure of our contracts with governments relating to mineral development.
-We will continue to add to this over time.
+This table includes an initial disclosure of our contracts with governments relating to mineral development, and we will continue to add to this over time.

 We have disclosed contracts relating to large, well-progressed projects which justify having specific contracting arrangements.
-Not included are contracts with a minimal or indirect connection to mineral development and licences and legislation which apply across companies and projects.
+Contracts with a minimal or indirect connection to mineral development are not included.
+Licences and legislation which apply across companies and projects are also not included.

 We welcome feedback about our initial disclosure to firstname.lastname@example.org.

 The contracts are legal documents which can be long and complex to read.

 They set out commitments we have made with host governments, including some of the rights and obligations associated with a project.
 However they also apply alongside other local and international laws, as well as other contracts that the parties may have entered into in relation to the project.
 This could include contracts with native title holders and local communities, joint venture partners, suppliers, financiers or other parties.